aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/number-settings/format-number-to-percentage/_index.md

 Remember, when you format a number as a percentage, Excel is essentially multiplying the cell value by 100.
 So, if you're entering data that you want to display as a percentage, you should enter it as a decimal (e.g., enter "0.1" for 10%).

 ## **How to Format Number to Percentage in Aspose.Cells for C++**
 Formatting numbers to percentages in Aspose.Cells for C++ is a straightforward process.
 Aspose.Cells is a powerful library that allows you to create, manipulate, and convert Excel files in C++ applications without needing Microsoft Excel installed on your system.
-Here's how you can format numbers to percentages using Aspose.Cells for C++:
+Here’s how you can format numbers to percentages using Aspose.Cells for C++:

 ### Step 1: Install Aspose.Cells for C++

 First, ensure you have Aspose.Cells for C++ installed in your project.
-If you haven't installed it yet, you can get it via NuGet.
+If you haven’t installed it yet, you can get it via NuGet.
 Run the following command in the NuGet Package Manager Console:

 ```powershell
 Install-Package Aspose.Cells.Cpp